 Despite this being a great tool, it has its drawbacks as well.
 On one hand, it’s great to have access to millions of other traders and investors and learn from their ideas and chats.
 But on the other hand, the curation is not quite up-to-scratch, meaning you’ll find a few trolls along the way.

 This is actually an aspect I think TradingView should improve because it can be such a powerful tool for people to learn how to use technical analysis in their favor.
-So far, I managed to ignore trolls and other users that actively mislead with their ideas, but it takes some knowledge to be able to differentiate between a genuine idea and one that’s not worth looking into.
+So far, I have managed to ignore trolls and other users that actively mislead with their ideas, but it takes some knowledge to be able to differentiate between a genuine idea and one that’s not worth looking into.

 The default indicators are not enough for you, you say?
 Then, this feature is for you.
 TradingView developed its own scripting language, called Pine Script, that allows us to create custom indicators and plot them in our charts.

 Since TradingView focuses on the social aspect of trading, you can also share your custom-built indicators with the community and get feedback on them.
 When looking for indicators in the full-featured chart page, you will see both the built-in ones and the ones created by the community, in the public library.

 I haven’t tried this feature myself, but have had used custom-built indicators by other traders.